opengeospatial/OGC-Web-API-Guidelines/README.md

 Allow HTTP methods that operate on resources; **GET, POST, PUT, DELETE**

+Define the semantics carefully when a method is invoked on a particular resource / resources determined by the path.
+E.g.

 | Resource  | POST  | GET  | PUT | DELETE
 | -- | -- | -- | -- | --
 | /.../highways | create a new highway | list all highways | bulk update of highways | delete all highways
 | /.../highways/A8 | Error! | show A8 | If exists: Update A8 else: Create A8 | delete highway A8

+Do not force all semantics in just HTTP GET!

-Also support HTTP communications methods:
+Also support HTTP communication methods:

-    HEAD to return HTTP Headers with no payload OPTIONS to support CORS
+    HEAD to return HTTP Headers with no payload OPTIONS to support W3C CORS

 ### Principle #5 – Don’t mix Singular and Plural

 [Follow the discussion on GitHub Issue 7 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/7)

 It doesn’t matter if you use Singular or Plural for your nouns to build the path.
 But, don’t mix!

 Use concrete names to build the path

     /v1/<kind>/<type>

-kinds using plural := {features, maps, tiles, coverages, observations, processes, facts, ...}
+kind using plural := {features, maps, tiles, coverages, observations, processes, facts, ...}

-kinds using singular := {feature, map, tile, coverage, observation, process, fact, …}
+kind using singular := {feature, map, tile, coverage, observation, process, fact, …}

 E.g. using plural